 References will not be contacted without permission of the candidate.
 Review of applications will begin immediately and will continue until the position is filled.
 The desired start date is Fall 2023.

 An official copy of transcript(s), showing when degree(s), were conferred will be required before an official offer is made to final candidate.
 The University requires that we maintain an official copy of your higher education transcripts.
 An official copy of that transcript UMKC must be sent to the Office of Human Resources, Attention: Brandy Roberts, Office of Human Resources, 5115 Oak Street, Suite 226, Kansas City, Missouri 64112.
-Your appointment is contingent upon verification of your degrees.

-Commitment to Diversity, Equity, and Inclusion
+Your appointment is contingent upon verification of your degreesCommitment to Diversity, Equity, and Inclusion

 Diversity, equity, and inclusion are central to UMKC’s mission as an urban-serving institution.
 Kansas City is a particularly diverse city, including African, African American, Asian, Latino, Italian, Irish, German, Native American, Slavic, Mediterranean and Middle Eastern communities.
 Such ethnic diversity, in addition to our thriving neighborhoods of the Westside, Northeast Kansas City, and the Eastside, fosters creativity, connection, and innovation, which is showcased across the region.
 Major attractions such as the Annual Ethnic Enrichment Festival, the Negro Leagues Baseball Museum, the Filipino Cultural Center, the American Jazz Museum, Guadalupe Centers and Mattie Rhodes and Kansas City Irish Fest are a small sample of the many ways our diverse city enriches us.